Delveuser/geohazard_group_members/README.md

 ### 2. Add a Card to `index.html`

 Paste the following code block within the existing employee cards section of the `<body>`.
 Note: The position of the new block determines the employee's location in the grid.
 Maintain approximate hierarchy order:
 Principal → Associate → Senior Project → Project → Staff.

+**When pasting the template, be sure to preserve all quotation marks (' and "), especially inside the onclick attribute.
+Improper formatting may break the pop-up functionality.**

 #### Template:
 ```html